Detoxify: A framework for abusive text transformation using LLMs: Results

 \subsection{Hate-Speech detection}

-After the transformations, we use HateBERT\cite{caselli-etal-2021-hatebert} to analyse the amount of hateful words expressed before and after the transformation by LLM.
-However, we encountered an error where the model wrongly classified every single tweet as hateful, which was not expected.
-This may partially be due to the fact that its data is collected and fine-tuned on Reddit posts, which can be quite long compared to short-form text such as tweets and are also articulated differently.
+After the transformations, we analyse the number of hateful words expressed by the LLM before and after the transformations using a BERT-based hate speech model \cite{antypas-camacho-collados-2023-robust} trained from 13 hate-speech datasets and available via Cardiff-NLP \footnote{\url{https://huggingface.co/cardiffnlp/twitter-roberta-base-hate-multiclass-latest}}.

-We employed a keyword search method instead of using the HateBERT mode using two new datasets: SWAD \cite{pamungkas-etal-2020-really} and Dynamically-Generated-Hate-Speech-Dataset \cite{vidgen-etal-2021-learning}.
+We also employed a keyword search method to complement the BERT-based hate speech detection using two new datasets: SWAD \cite{pamungkas-etal-2020-really} and Dynamically-Generated-Hate-Speech-Dataset \cite{vidgen-etal-2021-learning}.
 We use a "log-odds ratio with informative Dirichlet priors" method to compare the significance of words across two categories \cite{log_odds_ratio}.
 After cleaning and gathering a corpus of abusive words, we perform a keyword search on the transformed text.
-Figure \ref{fig:hate_keyword_model} shows that the number of hate words has decreased drastically before and after each of the transformation.
+Figure \ref{fig:hate_keyword_model} shows that the number of hate words has decreased drastically before and after each of the transformations.

-We can also see GPT-4o and DeepSeek share similar results, and Gemini shows the prevalence of each of the abuse categories, while the others do not (Figure \ref{fig:hate_model_abusetype}).
+We can also observe that GPT-4o and DeepSeek share similar results, and Gemini shows the prevalence of each of the abuse categories, while the others do not (Figure \ref{fig:hate_model_abusetype}).
 Figure \ref{fig:hate_lineplot} shows a line plot of the number of hate words compared between the original text and the transformed tweets.
 The blue line indicates the original has two large peaks at 8 and 14, respectively.
-Interestingly, there aren't many commonalities comparing before transformation and after, except for Batch 11, where Gemini had the highest number of hate words compared with the other transformed tweets.
+Interestingly, there aren't many commonalities comparing before and after transformation, except for Batch 11, where Gemini had the highest number of hate words compared with the other transformed tweets.
 Most of the transformations hover around 1.
 We also observe that there isn't a noticeable difference in transformation rates by abuse count, apart from a dip in the racism category for Groq (Figure \ref{fig:transformation_model_abuse}).